CFG-Group-Project/CFG-Student-Hub/README.md

 ## Getting Started

 ### Prerequisites
+Create an environment <em>(Optional)</em> - [How to create a virtual Environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)

-Running the code below will download the relevant packages needed for this project
+Run the code below - This will install all the necessary Packages
 ```commandline
 pip install -r requirements.txt
 ```